makrai/notes/maynez2005-faithful-abs-summ.md

 * textual entailment scores are best correlated with both faithful and factual
   * ROUGE -based metrics and BERTScore have very weak correlation
   * consistent with the recent studies (Goodrich+ 19; Kryscinski+ 19a; Wang+ 20)
-* question answering scores showed a very weak correlation with f & f human
+* question answering scores showed a very weak correlation with fth & fct human
   * We hypothesize that this is due to a compounding of errors where
-    * the question generator is used to generate questions from the systems’ generated abstracts, instead of human-written text on which they were
+    * the question generator is used to generate questions from the systems’ generated abstracts, instead of human-written text
     * the question generator is susceptible to generate questions with hallucinated content when fed in with hallucinated summaries, and
     * our assumption that a summary is faithful if the answers from the source and the summary match, is rather poor for extreme summarization
   * We demonstrate these issues in Figure 3
-* Better ways of
+* Better ways of ~ may alleviate some of these issues (Wang+ 2020)
-  generating questions (Narayan+ 2020) and measuring factual consistency may alleviate some of these issues (Wang+ 2020)
+  * generating questions (Narayan+ 2020) and
+  * measuring factual consistency

 ## 5.5 Model Selection with Entailment